bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > a program linearly.
 Blowing my students' trumperts, Roberts et al 2016
 > shows that's shouldn't be the case for  jitted implementation.

-Right, we will add a more nuanced discussion.
+Right, we will add nuance to the discussion.

 > reflecting on that point - there are also complementary implementation
 > assumptions coming through in the "lessons' section. what I mean here